 The teina class ended up asking lots of questions about how water got into the water tanks at school and how to conserve that water.
 They then worked to create a beautiful water cycle.

-Tikitiki School are planning to become more involved in collecting water quality data about their local awa using their local council’s Stream Health Monitoring and Assessment Kit (SHMAK kit).
+Tikitiki School are planning to become more involved in collecting water quality data about their local awa using Gisborne District Council’s Stream Health Monitoring and Assessment Kit (SHMAK kit).